Relay in BMS Systems – Your Easy Guide in 2026

 Okay.

-And then NC is the contact, which would be normally closed.
+And then NC is the contact, which would normally be closed.

 Normally, this point is open.
 As you can see here, it’s open.